MannKind: Q1 2020 Estimates

 Afrezza Q1 2020 U.S. net revenue and scripts will be approximately the same as Q4 2019.

-Afrezza trailing 12-month net revenue exceeds MidCap requirement, allowing MannKind to tap a $10 million loan funding operation for an additional month.
+Afrezza trailing 12-month net revenue exceeds MidCap requirement allowing MannKind to tap a $10 million loan funding operations for an additional month.

 MannKind may be dependent on an additional loan with restrictions and milestones, leaving the company at severe risk of failure.

-Despite share price near all-time lows, management are not active buyers, suggesting an uncertain future.
+Despite share price near all-time lows, management are not active buyers suggesting an uncertain future.

 With one week remaining in the first quarter of 2020, MannKind (NASDAQ:MNKD) will finish the first quarter of 2020 with U.S. Afrezza net revenue greater than $7 million and trailing 12-month net revenue greater than $27 million.
 These revenue numbers allow MannKind to tap the second tranche of $10 million from lender MidCap; Afrezza trailing 12-month net revenue needed to exceed $25,474,000 on March 31 as seen in Schedule 1: